AnooraagB/AnooraagB/README.md

 * Comprehensive genomics and transcriptomics data analysis of patient high-throughput data
 * Metabolomic analysis using MAVEN

+## Bioinformatics leadership experience

+* President of Praedictio - Bioinformaticss Club of Amity Institute of Biotechnology (2022-2023)

 ## Education

 * Master of Science in Bioinformatics | The University of Edinburgh | 2024-2025